Lijp411/RoadCorrector/README.md

 ## Dataset Preparation

-This repo only tested on [RoadTracer dataset](https://roadmaps.csail.mit.edu/roadtracer).Users need to download the Dataset and place it in the Dataset folder.
+This repo is tested on [RoadTracer dataset](https://roadmaps.csail.mit.edu/roadtracer).
+Users need to download the Dataset and place it in the Dataset folder.

 ## Intersection Detection